Rental Property Scams: How They Work

 Warn your family and friends about the Property Rental Scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers and any fake house ads on Craigslist (or Facebook Marketplace apartment rentals) to the Federal Trade Commission using the link below:

-How To Prevent Identity Theft and More
+How To Prevent The Fake House Ads on Craigslist, Identity Theft and More

 If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
 You’ll receive periodic emails – we promise not to spam.
 Last but not least, use the Comments section below to expose other scammers.